What is Building Decarbonization?

 Just as in energy efficiency, meeting our targets will require addressing both existing and new buildings with electrification.
 To accomplish this all gas appliances in a household would need to switch to electricity.

-Furnaces, water heaters, and even gas cooking appliances will need to be changed out.
-Luckily there are ample rebates available to help speed the transition.
+Furnaces, water heaters, and even gas cooking appliances will need to be replaced.
+Luckily, there are ample rebates available to help speed the transition.
 Interested in trying out an induction cooktop?
-You can now borrow one from Sunnyvale's Public Library, learn more here.
+You can now borrow one from Sunnyvale's Public Library; learn more here.
 Ready to purchase an induction cooktop?
 SVCE can help you shop and save.

 Staying on track to meet our overall carbon reduction goal will require us to hit targets for the electrification of existing buildings.